sagemath/trac_to_gh/Issue 6812.md

 # Issue 6812: Enumerate integer list up to the action of a Permutation Group

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6812

 Original creator: nborie